Social Worker in Kirkwall

 Permanent

-You will hold a degree or post graduate qualification in Social Work, which allows registration with the Scottish Social Services Council (SSSC) as a Social Worker.
-You must be registered with SSSC, although applications from candidates currently in process of registration may be considered.
+You must hold a Degree or Post Graduate Qualification in Social Work that allows registration with the Scottish Social Service Council as a Social Worker.
+Applications for those currently in process of registration may be considered.

-You must be able to travel efficiently and effectively, between various work locations within Orkney, in order to meet the operational requirements of the service.
+You should be able to travel efficiently and effectively between work locations within Orkney to meet the operational requirements of the Service.

 Familiarise yourself with the principles of 'Getting it Right for Every Child' (GIRFEC) as this is a key focus for the role.
 Understanding how this framework influences practice will help you demonstrate your alignment with the organisation's values during discussions.